usedlobster/Collaboration-and-Competition/README.md

 ### Instructions

-The training code is found in the *agent.py* file , along with helper functions envhelper.py and models.py.
+The code is found in the following files ,agent_training.py ,	models.py and envhelper.py.

 For convenince the interface to these is contained in the *Trainer.ipynb* jupyter/ipython notebook, where one can experemint with the Hyperparameters and record and visualize the results.

 You need to run code in  ***section 0*** first! ,  but can then run any of sections 1,2 and 3.
-The unity agents are a bit buggy inside anotebook, so you may have to restart the kernel after each section.
+The unity agents are a bit buggy inside a notebook, so you may have to restart the jupyter kernel after each section.

 **0 .
 Setup **

 Firstly, update the variable AGENT_FILE to match the path where you have downloaded the the binary unity agent code, for your OS.

-If desired to try new hyperparameters, just change them in the CONFIG_PARAMS class object.
+If desired to try new hyperparameters, just change them in the ConfigParams class object.

-And run the cells in this section.
+And then  run the cells in this section.

 **1. Training**

 Training can be done  by simply executing the code in this section.
 The following parameters can be adjusted.

 A plot of scores obtained during training is produced.
-And if a successful solution is found the model weights are save id the model.pth file.
+And if a successful solution is found the model weights are saved , with the names `model_actor_N.pth,model_critic_N.pth where N is the agent number.
+The critic weights are not strictly needed for replay.`

 **2. Validation**

-Just to prove the model, we can load the agent again ( with different seed ) , and run another 100 episodes, and visualize the results.
+Just to prove the model is indeed solved, we can load the agent again ( with different seed ) , and run another 100 episodes, and visualize the results.

-This is usefull todo as its possible the model may have worsened during the later stages of training. ( see my Report.pdf - for more information).
+This is usefull todo as its possible the model may have worsened during the later stages of training.

 **3. Play**

-For completness, it is possible to play a single episode with the trained model weights.
+For completness ( and visualing the end result), it is possible to play a single episode with the trained model weights.
 By default with the viewer window and at normal speed - but can be changed.
 It will print out the final score at the end of each run.